dardesantis/DJSON-Viewer/README.md

 DJSON Viewer and Formatter
 ==============

-Chrome extension for printing and formatting JSON and JSONP nicely when you visit it 'directly' in a browser tab.
+Chrome extension for printing and formatting JSON and JSONP nicely directly in a browser tab.
 Initial base of the formatter from: [callumlocke json-formatter](https://github.com/callumlocke/json-formatter)

 Features